kavoori/kavoori.github.io/_posts/2014-11-06-using-jekyll-as-blogging-framework.markdown

 #### 1. Install Ruby using [Homebrew](http://brew.sh/) or the default package manager on your Linux OS.
-(If you don't have Homebrew on your Mac OSX, you should)
+(If you don't have Homebrew on your Mac OSX, you should install it!)
 {% highlight bash %}
 brew install ruby
 sudo apt-get install ruby